alexandrefvb/jquery-json-form-functions/README.md

   - All inputs on form that have a name attribute will be added to the JSON.
   - The name attribute defines which property of JSON will be populated.
   - Nested objects with multiple levels of attributes can be created using dots "." to specify nested properties.
-  - Arrays of values can be created using the same name in more than one input on same form.
+  - Arrays of values can be created using the notation "[]" on name attribute.
   - To create arrays of objects indexes must be used to determine which object of list will hold input value.
   - Inputs with empty values are ommitted on JSON.
   - For checkboxes and radio buttons just "checked" values are added to JSON.
-  - Any input with class "json-form-array" will be converted to an array in JSON.
-This feature can be used in selects with multiple selection and checkboxes to force array representation even if just one option was selected.

 ### Full example: